 Maybe your season of life has been similarly busy and distracting and a whirlwind of activity.
 Maybe, like me, you might have lost your way.

-And now, in this terrifying moment, when many of us are hunkering down for a month or more of isolation, and others are going out to care for the sick or to simply keep their families fed, it's a brutal awakening to recognize just how fragile this life is.
+And now, in this terrifying moment, when many of us have been hunkering down for months of isolation, and others are going out to care for the sick or to simply keep their families fed, it's a brutal awakening to recognize just how fragile this life is.

-As the world as we know it grinds to a halt, life has a way of bringing everything into perspective.
+As the world as we knew it ground to a halt, life had a way of bringing everything into perspective.

 And I can't help but think that coronavirus has so many things to teach us—if we let it.

 What really matters is not the fleeting work stress or laundry mountain or messy house.
 It's not trying to lose the baby weight or make sure we sign up for the right summer camp.
 It's not too much screen time or not enough music lessons.
 It's not getting there on time or catching up on emails too late.